My name is Alexander Cheves. My nickname is Beastly. I write about sex.

 You need to accept that his “blow-n-go” hookups are not an indictment of your sexual ability or sexiness — they actually have nothing to do with you.
 He’s not doing “blow-n-go” hookups because you don’t like oral.
 He’s doing them because he needs some diversity in his sex life, because monogamy is so often, in the long term, dissatisfying for everyone involved, and I do not consider monogamy a healthy or even natural way for humans to bond.
 Monogamy is just a fiction, a cultural rule standardized by religion and bronze-age myths, one we still bizarrely allow to mandate our loves in a modern world.
 No one can satisfy all of someone else, all the time.
 He has sexual needs and he’s meeting them — dishonestly and unethically.

 There’s an honest, ethical way to go about this that you both need to talk about.
 If you want to stay in this relationship — and it sounds like you’ve developed a long and loving partnership with each other — you need to sit down with him and honestly talk about opening up.
-Decide on what freedoms and permissions you both want, what boundaries you both are willing to respect.
+Decide on what freedoms and permissions you both want, and what boundaries you both are willing to respect.
 Consider polyamory.
-You can still be each others’ primary relationship while pursuing other relationships.
+You can still be each other’s primary relationship while pursuing other relationships.
 Since you’re a BDSM switch, why don’t you pursue a kinky switch who initiates and loves FF and satisfies that side of you?
-That way, you can get your sex needs met with him and your relationship needs met with your husband of many years.
+That way, you can get your sexual needs met with him and your relationship needs met with your husband of many years.

 I don’t think your relationship can survive as a monogamous one.
-If you can’t bear the idea of polyamory or being sexually open, you should break up, divorce, split, whatever.
-And honestly, monogamy was never a great idea to begin with.
+If you can’t bear the idea of polyamory or be sexually open, you should break up, divorce, split, whatever.
+And honestly, monogamy was never a great idea, to begin with.
 A dom/sub switch into fisting who does not like oral sex and an oral sub who prefers anonymous play do not appear to be a sexually compatible, satisfying pairing, so I’m impressed that he made it 30 years without cheating.
 You can’t blame him for cheating over the last nine months, as he’s been deprived of the kind of sex he likes for longer than I’ve been alive.

 If you need help becoming sexually open — and you will need help — read The Ethical Slut.
 This book will help with things like managing jealousy, communicating limits and boundaries, and forming the kind of open relationship structure that is satisfying for both of you.

 Your blog finally crossed my eyes after years of knowing about you but never having the bandwidth to absorb your work.
 My life is at a crossroads so it’s apropos that I finally stumbled in.
 I’ve known subconsciously for many years that my husband and I have extremely different styles of intimacy.
 We’ve been together for 8 years and we are so good at connecting in everything else in our relationship but sex has always felt incongruent.
-We rarely want to have sex at the same times, we get off in extremely different ways, I’m much more intrigued by kink play and my sex drive is MUCH stronger than his, he will only top and prefers jerking off to penetration and I want to be penetrated A LOT and yet thats a part of my body he tends to overlook no matter how often I communicate it’s what I enjoy the most.
+We rarely want to have sex at the same times, we get off in extremely different ways, I’m much more intrigued by kink play and my sex drive is MUCH stronger than his, he will only top and prefers jerking off to penetration and I want to be penetrated A LOT and yet that’s a part of my body he tends to overlook no matter how often I communicate it’s what I enjoy the most.

 We still love each other so deeply and we love sharing our lives together but it feels like this one thing is keeping us from true intimacy.
 We’ve explored opening the relationship with a few bumps as well but we’re working them out for the most part.
 It still doesn’t address our sexual distance.
 So I suppose my question is whether there is hope for us.
 How can we get closer when we are so different but each somehow still experience awesome and fulfilling sex?